 If you eat at Mexican restaurants often, you will likely have seen Chori Pollo offered as a choice.
 The dish is similar to pollo ala crema but is more savory and less creamy.
 The dish is made with cooked chicken, Chorizo sausage, and shredded cheese.
-It is normally served over rice, but since I want this version to be gluten free, I am using cauliflower rice, seasoned with Mexican spices, as my base.
+It is normally served over rice,but I decided to use cauliflower rice, seasoned with Mexican spices, as my base today.

 Making this gluten free Mexican Chori Pollo Recipe.

 The key to the flavor in this dish is the layers of ingredients.
 I start by caramelizing my onions in clarified butter.
 Clarifying butter leaves the flavor but removes the milk solids so it gives the butter a higher smoke point and makes it perfect for cooking the onions beautifully.
 It also helps to lower the amount of dairy in the meal.

 I used chicken thighs for the recipe.
 The dark meat adds a richness to the dish that gives it a lot of bold flavor, and I’m keeping the cheese down to save on calories so I want the extra richness.

 After the chicken starts to brown, remove the chorizo sausage from the casings and add it to the pan.
 Cook until the chicken is no longer pink and the sausage is cooked, breaking the sausage up as you go.

 The dish cooks more quickly if you remove the chicken from the bones at this stage.